 Downtown Oxford catches the spirit of the past, enriches the present, and embraces the future and we are recognized as a National Registered Historic District as well as a Main Street America Affiliate for 2022.
 Oxford takes pride in its historical, walkable, friendly community with an array of unique shops, restaurants, and businesses.
 Family-oriented events and activities are planned for year-round enjoyment.
 The City of Oxford partners with the Downtown Oxford Economic Development Corporation (DOEDC) to enhance and maintain the economic vitality of our Central Business District.

 DOWNTOWN OXFORD ECONOMIC DEVELOPMENT CORPORATION (DOEDC)

-The Downtown Economic Development Corporation (DOEDC) is a 501 (c)(3) not-for-profit organization governed by a Excutive Committee and a 10-member Board and 3 ex-officio members whose purposes focus on downtown revitalization and enhancement while preserving the historical character of the business district and immediate surrounding areas.
-In 2018, the City of Oxford was recommended for National Main Street Accreditation.
+The Downtown Economic Development Corporation (DOEDC) is a 501 (c)(3) not-for-profit organization governed by an Executive Committee, 10-member Board, and 3 ex-officio members whose purpose is to focus on Downtown revitalization and enhancement while preserving the historical character of the business district and immediate surrounding areas.
+In 2018, the City of Oxford and DOEDC achieved National Main Street Accreditation.